-Zakat is calculated pursuant to Zakat Regulation in the Kingdom of Saudi Arabia and recognised in the respective subsidiaries or in the consolidated statement of profit or loss in each year.
+Zakat is calculated pursuant to Zakat Regulation in the Kingdom of Saudi Arabia and recognised in the respective subsidiaries or in the interim condensed consolidated statement of profit or loss in each year.
 The provision is based on an estimate of Zakat that is adjusted in the financial period in which the final assessment of Zakat is issued by the Zakat, Tax and Customs Authority ("ZATCA").
-Any change in the estimate resulting from the final assessment is recognised in that period.
+Any change in the estimate resulting from the final assessment is recognised in that period when final assessments are received.